brunobat/quarkus-observability-demo/quarkus-observability-demo-full/README.md

 6. Go to the operator hub.

 #### Deploy on Openshift

+Open Openshift web console, log in as an administrator.
+Switch to administrator view, go to the tab Operators -> OperatorHub.

 Install the 2 operators in Openshift cluster:
 1. Red Hat OpenShift distributed tracing platform / Jaeger Operator